 Example GetCapabilities Response:-

 The following listing is an example of a typical response to a GetCapabilities request.
 The only extension to the core standard is the inclusion of some extra metadata after the “extension” element.
 This extra metadata could, and probably will be extended in the future.
-Note that there is a unique relationship with the CollectionId and DescribeModelRun The following diagram shows the structure of the contents section.
+Note that there is a unique relationship with the CollectionId and DescribeModelRun.
+The following diagram shows the structure of the contents section.

 Example GetCapabilities Response: